Aim

 with lists of Natural Vision Educators world-wide.
 Attending

-classes with an experienced Bates
+eyesight classes with an experienced

-teacher gives you the best chance of improving your vision.
+Bates teacher gives you the best chance of improving your vision.

 If you can't take a class just yet, you may want to get started

 with the suggested book list.
-Either
+Visions

-way, it is nice to have an idea of what to expect, so the following
+Method Nuggets.
+Either way, it is nice to have an idea of

-are some basics to get you on your way to clearer vision without
+on your way to clearer vision without glasses.

-O who's who??
-Ophthalmologist - this is an eye surgeon Optometrist - an eye doctor who examines your eyes, and who can prescribe glasses Optician - the technician who grinds the lenses, makes glasses and fits them to your face Optimist - you and me, who believe we can happily live our lives without glasses
+/ Oculist - this is an eye surgeon Optometrist - an eye doctor who examines your eyes, and who can prescribe glasses Optician - the technician who grinds the lenses, makes glasses and fits them to your face Optimist - you and me, who believe we can happily live our lives without glasses

 What happened?